AntonyChiossi/url-shortener/README.md

 - **Database** (PostgreSQL): We used PostgreSQL as the primary database for the project.
 PostgreSQL is a reliable and scalable database that supports ACID transactions and provides high data integrity and consistency.
 - **Cache** (Redis): To speed up the response time and reduce the load on the database, we used Redis as the cache layer.

+## What has been implemented
+- [x] Load balancer
+- [x] Web server scaling (stateless)
+- [ ] Snowflake instance initialize with proper config (currently they all have the same config)
+- [ ] Database scaling (currently there is no replication or sharding)
+- [ ] Caching (an LRU cache can be added to reduce db reads)
+- [ ] Security (the code is far from secure, there is no hardening, default passwords, csrf not setup properly, and more..)

 ## Installation

 **Warning**: Please note that the software provided is not intended for production use.
 The Dockerized solution is intended as a proof-of-concept only.
 For deployment in a real production scenario, we recommend provisioning the services on dedicated machines for optimal **performance** and **security**.